This article may use affiliate links. Eluxe Magazine only links to products we trust.

 Fringe is a huge trend for autumn, and this stylish Stella McCartney Falabella faux suede bag embodies it well.
 Highly skilled manufacturing techniques were used for this bag, and it shows.
 As for materials, Stella McCartney bags are all of a high sustainable quality- the bags will be made from non-leather cruelty-free materials, the logos will be made from recycled polyester, the cotton will always be organic and the lining is derived from recycled plastic.

-This looks almost exactly like real leather, but never fear – Free People have made this gorgeous bucket bag from 100% pure vegan-friendly materials.
+This looks almost exactly like real leather, but never fear – ASOS have made this gorgeous bucket bag from 100% pure vegan-friendly materials.
 We’re particularly enamoured with the braiding detail and the fringed tassels.

 We just discovered Sole Society, and tbh, we’re freaking out.
 It’s a great site for chic vegans searching for shoes, bags, and accessories.
 This sturdy, well constructed bag is but one of many, many styles you can choose from on their website – great for the gym or a weekend away.